Filter by:

 October 7, 1804 - Clark, William

-• on their way to the Rickerreis (Arikara Indians) , passed (3) a willow Island in a bind to the S. S. (4
+• they asked for Something to eate, & informed us they were part of the Beiffs De Medisons [NB: Beuffles de Medecines] Lodge on their way to the Rickerreis (Arikara Indians) , passed (3) a willow Island in a bind to the S. S. (4) at 5 miles passd. a willow Island on the S.

 • October 7, 1804